Protect wildlife and your pets in a freeze

 Cold weather also saps a pet’s energy so be sure they have plenty of food and water.
 Make sure the water doesn’t turn to ice and use plastic or ceramic food and water bowls.
 In a freeze, an animal’s tongue can stick to metal.

-4. Bundle them up and keep them dry
+6. Bundle your pets up and keep them dry

 Wind affects our pets just like it does us.
 Exposed skin on noses or feet pads can frostbite so pay attention to any exposed areas.
 If it’s damp, keep your pets dry.
 Freezing water can cause painful damage their feet.